You are listening to the Sean Hannity Radio Show Podcast.

 What's annoying?

-But everybody always says that because they have an impression of me.
+But everybody always says that because they have an impression of me that you're bigger than like or maybe even fat.

 Yeah, right.

-Uh they say your voice is is different to how I imagined.
+They say your voice is different to how I imagined.

 So I don't know how your voice is.